rosalie49/PORCUPINE/README.md

 ```
 Our individual networks are represented by interactions between 623 TFs and 17,899 target genes.
-Then, we need to load in pathway file (.gmt file).
-Gmt files can be downloaded from http://www.gsea-msigdb.org/gsea/msigdb/collections.jsp
+Then, we need to load in pathway file (.gmt file) available in the data folder.

 ```{r}
 pathways = pcp.load_gmt(pathways_file_path)